 Dr. Betsy A. Arrington

 Betsy was born in Macon, Georgia and moved to Athens when she was 7.
 She attended public schools on the eastside of Athens.
 She graduated from the University of Georgia in 1988 with a BFA in Graphic Design.
-Born in 1995, she has one son, Evan Arrington-Tsao who teaches band at a magnet school in the Atlanta area.
+She has one son, Evan Arrington-Tsao, born in 1995, who teaches band at a magnet school in the Atlanta area.
 Betsy held many positions at the University of Georgia.
 She worked FT at UGA while completing a MEd in International Education from the University of Sydney, Australia.
 In 2007, she (along with her family) moved to Christchurch, New Zealand where she completed a PhD in Higher Education from the University of Canterbury.
 Betsy officially retired 5 years ago but recently came out of retirement to work at the Winterville Campus.
 She indicates that it has been a pleasurable transition back to work life and hopes to help accomplish many on-going efforts in the Winterville community.

 William A. Pitts

 I was born in Athens, Georgia and lived in the Newtown community until five years of age.
 We then moved to the east side of town where I grew up and lived until I was eighteen years old.
 I attended Newtown Elementary School, Lyons Junior High School, and Athens High and Industrial School.

 After high school, I attended Athens Area Technical School for two years.
 I then joined the United States Army and was stationed at Fort Wainwright, Alaska.
 Following my turn in the Army, I returned to Athens